InoryS/COM3D2.ResourceUnloadOptimizations.Plugin/README.md

   - `GC After Dance`
     - Default value: true
     - Effect: Perform a full garbage collection after the dance or DCM dance ends.
 If you frequently exit the dance scene or the memory is tight, it is recommended to turn it on.
+  - `Max Heap Size`
+    - Default value: 20000 MB
+    - Effect: The maximum amount of heap memory the game can use, there seems to be a hardcoded limit, the game will crash with a "Too many heap sections" message when heap size exceeds around 23500 MB. exceeding this value will trigger a full GC.
 2. **Unload Throttling**
   - `Maximize Memory Usage`
     - Default value: true